Hsqcsu/CSU-IR/README.md

 - **Stage-I (MD Data)**: ~33 hours
 - **Stage-II (DFT Data)**: ~8 hours

 The Stage-III experiment was optimized using three NVIDIA RTX 6000 Ada GPUs.
-The time required for a single complete experiment is
+The time required for a single complete experiment (~20,000 data) is：
 - **Stage-III (EXP Data)**: ~10 minutes

 ## 📬 Contact